george24601/george24601.github.io/_posts/2019/2019-04-23-tidb-operator.md

 1. Create a k8s config map for tidb storage.
 Storage's physical resource is inside the config, e.g., machine's IP, disk's corresponding folder
 2. Create a tidb-volume TPR, this resource reads the physical disk status and converts the disk resources into a TPR too
 3. Create a volume controller to mark the usage status of the resources, VC also montiors config map's physical resource in RT
-4. Pakcage the local disk resource boot instances
+4. Package the local disk resource boot instances
 5. Create daemonset to maintain disk's resource usage, e.g., when a tikv node is down, you need to delete and clear data.